sematext/docs/docs/logs/reports-and-components.md

 title: Sematext Logs Reports and Components
-description: Cloud based SaaS / On-premises logging as a service platform.
-Index machine data, search, correlate and investigate.
-Build in reports and dashboards with monitoring and alerting capabilities.
+description: Sematext Logs has a default report that is generetated once you create an App.
+Check out how to use it with default components, but also how to create custom reports and components.

 Each Logs App has one default Report called **Explore**.
 You can create as many reports as you want with custom Components.

 ## Logs Search and Report Menu

-Events, Alerts, and Logs are integrated into a single reports pane, and used to search logs, create alerts for anomalies, view events, and much more.
+Alerts and Logs are integrated into a single reports pane, and used to search logs, create alerts for anomalies, and much more.

 Our [log management platform](https://sematext.com/logsene/) gives you the ability to create your own queries through its [Elasticsearch API](https://sematext.com/docs/logs/search-through-the-elasticsearch-api/) as well as using simple query syntax very much like the [query syntax](https://sematext.com/docs/logs/search-syntax/) used by Google.